garybruckheimer/transformer/README.md

-# A TensorFlow Implementation of the Transformer: Attention Is All You Need
+# A TensorFlow Implementation of the Transformer

 ## Requirements
   * NumPy >= 1.4.1